vitorjaguat/react-notes/index.md

 Other possibility when working with forms and React is to make use of libraries like **Formik** and **React Hook Form**.

-## Firebase
+## Firebase Firestore (database)

 Firebase is a Backend-as-a-Service (Baas).
 It provides developers with a variety of tools and services to help them develop their apps.

-Firebase is categorized as a NoSQL database program, which stores data in JSON-like documents.
+Firebase Firestore is categorized as a NoSQL database program, which stores data in JSON-like documents.

 Some of its key-features are: authentication, realtime database, cloud hosting, test lab and notifications.